 Nomination and Confirmation

 When a vacancy occurs on the Supreme Court, the President is given authority under the Constitution to nominate a candidate.
 Then, the vetting process and Senate confirmation hearings begin.

 Supreme Court nominations typically take around 70 days to move through the Senate.
 First, the nominee must answer an elaborate questionnaire.
 Some of the questions include: every client a nominee has ever represented, sources of income, speaking fees, travel destinations, interviews with the news media, and writings.
 Also, the F.B.I. will begin a background check, and the Judiciary Committee will start its own background investigation.
 During this time, the nominee will begin calling and meeting with Senators.
 Next, the Judiciary Committee holds a confirmation hearing where the nominee will undergo questioning from the Senators.
 The hearings have typically lasted for three or four days.
-After the Judiciary Committee approves the nominee, then the entire Senate will vote on the nominee, where only a simple majority vote is required.
+If the Judiciary Committee approves the nominee, then the entire Senate will vote on the nominee, where only a simple majority vote is required.

 - Nine Justices make up the current Supreme Court:

 - 1 Chief Justice:

 - Honorable John G. Roberts serves as the 17th Chief Justice of the United States.